readyready15728/misc/agonia-notes.md

 - Multiple quests can be taken on at once.
 - It's possible to get intelligence on a square in the "Look Around" view by clicking on it.
+- Fishing is unique to Lightfoots as far as The Order is concerned.
+(You have to learn the "Walk on Water" spell.)
+- Fishing requires no special equipment, just do gathering.
+- Fishing can be used to acquire gems.
+- Only river fishing is safe.
+Avoid the sea.
+- Fleeing battle and letting your bones knit while fighting wildlife works but is inadvisable in raid-prone areas due to the amount of time it takes.
+- I might want to start training weapons other than the one I started with to gain evolution points.
+(After reaching hard cap on the initial weapon skill I suppose.)